cryoleet/flask_clipmock/README.md

 - templates/
   contains html files for respective pages.

--static/
--before/
+- static/

+  - before/
     contains raw mockup-images
--subjects/
+  - subjects/
     contains subject-images
--backgrounds/
+  - backgrounds/
     contains background-images
--after/
+  - after/
     contains final generated mockups
--fonts/
+  - fonts/
+    contains ttf font files used for business cards
+  - index/
+    conains images used in index page for animation
+  - script/
-contains ttf font files used for business cards -index/ conains images used in index page for animation -script/ contains javascript files for respective templates, script.js is common for all templates.
+    contains javascript files for respective templates, script.js is common for all templates.
--style/
+  - style/
     contains single css file common for all templates.

--collection.zip
+- collection.zip
   zip file that is written to and finally sent when user the downloads their collection.

--\_\_init\_\_.py
+- \_\_init\_\_.py
   initialization file for the package, contains app and db initialization

--constants.py
+- constants.py

-1.APPAREL - {
+  - APPAREL = {
     base-img-name : [max size of design in px , position to be pasted - (x, y)] }
     base-img-name is the name with which the corresponding images stored in before, after, subjects, background directories

-2.OBJECTS - same as APPAREL
+  - OBJECTS - same as APPAREL

-3.BCARDS - {
+  - BCARDS = {
     form-element : [position to pasted (x, y), fill color (R, G, B, A), font weight (H for heavy and T for thin)] }
     _exception:_
     qrcode : [position to pasted(x, y)]
     _note:_
     Since each business card has two corresponding images 'less' and 'more': if form-element starts with less\_ it means it should be drawn in 'less' image or flip side of the business card, here 'less' indicates the side of the card with less details else the form-element should be draw in 'more' image.

--helpers.py
+- helpers.py
-contains helper functions which are used in routes.py 1.responsive_font - to scale the text as per its length in business cards so it doesn't overflow the perimeter 2.get_dominant_color - used in mockup to apply appropriate blend mode 3.mockup (for apparel and objects) - to blend design into the mockup image with attributes provided in constants.py
+  contains helper functions which are used in routes.py

+  - responsive_font - to scale the text as per its length in business cards so it doesn't overflow the perimeter
+  - get_dominant_color - used in mockup to apply appropriate blend mode
+  - mockup (for apparel and objects) - to blend design into the mockup image with attributes provided in constants.py

--models.py
+- models.py
   contains sqlalchemy db models

--routes.py
+- routes.py
   contains functions binded to URL routes

--run.py
+- run.py
   file used to run the app (python run.py)